elecxDev/BaitBlock/README.md

-# 🛡️ PhishGuard Extension
+# 🛡️ BaitBlock Extension

-PhishGuard is a lightweight browser extension designed to help protect users from phishing attempts by analyzing suspicious URLs and alerting users in real time.
+BaitBlock is a lightweight browser extension designed to help protect users from phishing attempts by analyzing suspicious URLs and alerting users in real time.

 ---

 ## 📦 Download & Install

-To get started, head over to the [Releases](https://github.com/elecxDev/phishguard/releases) section of this repository and download the latest version.
+To get started, head over to the [Releases](https://github.com/elecxDev/baitblock/releases) section of this repository and download the latest version.

 ---